 The natural anti-inflammatory power of German chamomile is very soothing for your skin.
 It can calm inflamed-looking skin and is frequently used to relieve inflammatory skin issues.
 Chamomile also has antimicrobial properties that help keep bacteria on the skin in check.

-Research also shows that chamomile has an anti-allergic effect when used in skincare.
+Research also shows that chamomile may have an anti-allergic effect when used in skincare.
 This makes it highly beneficial for sensitive and irritated skin- the only exception being those who are allergic to chamomile.

 Helps Keep Skin Hydrated & Elastic

 German chamomile contains a compound known as levomenol that acts as a natural moisturizer.
 It helps keep your skin hydrated and also smooths out skin texture.
-Levomenol even has the added benefit of diminishing photodamage (signs of aging from UV exposure) and improving elasticity!
+Levomenol even has the added benefit of diminishing photodamage (visible signs of aging from UV exposure) and improving elasticity!

 All of this adds up to even more anti-aging health benefits when you use chamomile topically.